 Hello there Leo Listeners!
 It’s Cara here from Leo Listening, where I help advanced English learners to fall back in love with their favourite series by helping them to break free from the subtitles!

-Today I’m taking you on a walk-through of one of my favourite series, which came back at the end of March.
+In this post I’m taking you on a walk-through of one of my favourite series.

 It’s Silicon Valley, which is an HBO show.
-It’s one of the preselected series on my Freedom from Subtitles programme.
-That’s because on the official HBO YouTube channel, there are a whole bunch of Silicon Valley clips with accurate subtitles and time stamps.
+On the official HBO YouTube channel, there are a whole bunch of Silicon Valley clips with accurate subtitles and time stamps.
 So it’s an awesome resource for working on your listening and breaking free from the subtitles.

 It’s a comedy series about a group of guys in Silicon Valley who are building a tech start-up called Pied Piper.
 The founder is a guy called Richard Hendricks,, who is a programming genius, but rather socially awkward and maybe not really suited to running a business.
 He creates a really powerful compression algorithm.